“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-This course addresses contemporary issues in engineering and engineering management.
-In addition to helping to develop your technical knowledge and experience, this programme can give you greater confidence in your transferable and personal skills.
-These can include communication and team working, problem solving, logical thinking and analytical skills; all of which will be invaluable for your career success.
+This master's degree addresses contemporary engineering and engineering management issues.
+In addition to helping develop your technical knowledge and experience, this postgraduate programme can give you greater confidence in your transferable and personal skills.
+These can include communication and teamwork, problem-solving, logical thinking and analytical skills, all of which will be invaluable for your career success.
 Engineers are an integral part of our society and are often sought after for their analytical, computing and managerial abilities.

-Successful completion of this course will help you progress to a management role in an engineering-based organisation, and provide you with an in-depth understanding of systems engineering in whichever of the three disciplines (Mechatronic, Electronic and Mechanical) you choose.
+Successfully completing this course will help you progress to a management role in an engineering-based organisation.
+As a graduate of this master's degree, you'll possess an in-depth understanding of systems engineering in mechanical engineering.

-Career opportunities may include positions in project management, engineering design, materials and mechanics, dynamics and control and systems analyst roles.
-Graduates can move into a wide variety of organisations including engineering consultancies and design practices, oil and gas, petrochemical, chemical, food and drink, water and energy, research organisations and academic institutions.
+You may find career opportunities in project management, engineering design, materials and mechanics, dynamics and control and systems analysis.
+You'll be able to seek work in a wide variety of organisations and industries, such as engineering consultancies and design practices, oil and gas, petrochemical, chemical, food and drink, water and energy, research organisations and academic institutions.